-Most nurses and midwives will keep a portfolio of evidence, and they will use this to demonstrate how they have met the requirements.
+Most nurses, midwives and nursing associates will keep a portfolio of evidence, and they will use this to demonstrate how they have met the requirements.

-As a confirmer, you are not being asked to make an assessment of a nurse or midwife’s fitness to practise, or assess the quality of the individual’s work.
+As a confirmer, you are not being asked to make an assessment of a nurse, midwife or nursing associte’s fitness to practise, or assess the quality of the individual’s work.
 You are simply looking to see that they can demonstrate they have met the requirements.

 Who can act as a confirmer?

-It is for individual nurses and midwives to decide who their confirmer should be.
+It is for individual nurses, midwives or nursing associates to decide who their confirmer should be.
 However, we recommend that where possible, a line manager should act as the confirmer.

 Where this is not possible, we suggest a number of alternatives.
 Our confirmer tool can help identify an appropriate person.

 Confirmation should take place in the final year of a nurse, midwife or nursing associate's three-year registration period.

 The confirmation discussion should take place face to face and in an appropriate setting.

 Where a nurse, midwife or nursing associate has an appraisal, confirmation can take place as part of this.

 We have produced specific information for confirmers guidance to help you in this role.
 It contains everything you need to know about acting as a confirmer.